Fired for Insubordination in Pennsylvania

 This happened 1 and 1/2 weeks prior to my termination.
 I was a top selling individual.
 He has personally called me names in the past.
 Is this speakerphone on the cell legal or is it inadmissable like a tape recording being that I had no knowledge of it being on.

-Now, let's move on to the new reason and why the employer waited for a full week and half to discharge you .. considering they were present to hear the remark ..
-Did they possibly have to wind their way through your companies red tape to wrangle the permission to discharge you for this?
+Now, let’s move on to something else that tells me their was another incident, or another reason the employer waited for a full week and half to discharge you .. considering they were present to hear the remark ..

 Chris